SMoganaVadhna/-Detecting-SuicidalIntention-in-TwitterData-A-MachineLearning-Approach/README.md

 ## Result

-- Accurate Identification of Suicidal Intent: The model is expected to differentiate between tweets with suicidal intent and other tweets with reasonable accuracy, precision, recall, and F1-score.
+- Accurate Identification of Suicidal Intent: The model is expected to differentiate between tweets with suicidal intent and other tweets with reasonable accuracy, precision, recall, and accuracy.

 - Improved Mental Health Intervention: The results of this project can aid in timely identification of individuals expressing suicidal thoughts, enabling better mental health interventions and support systems.